francoijs/gfs/README.md

-gfs
+GFS
 ===

-Helps find interesting files on the web
+Chrome extension that helps find interesting files on the web.
+To install, download and open gfs.crx with Chrome.